MicrosoftDocs/microsoft-salescopilot-docs/articles/introduction-sales-copilot.md

 ms.author: shjais
 ---

-# Introduction to Microsoft Sales Copilot
+# Microsoft Sales Copilot for sellers

 As a salesperson, you spend much of your time on administrative tasks, such as entering data in your CRM system to keep it up to date.
 For sellers, time is money and relationships are key.
 The time you spend entering data into your CRM could be dedicated to other essential tasks, such as meeting with new customers and selling.